-The tools to help create COM objects are not supplied with Visual COBOL.
-However, the COM run-time components are supplied, so that COM is supported and your applications can interoperate with existing COM objects.
+However, the COM run-time components are supplied, so that COM is supported and Server Express.

-File Handling on page 30
+File Handling on

-The way you integrate your own security modules into Fileshare has changed.
-Also, the FILEMAXSIZE setting is different for Visual COBOL and for Net Express and Server Express.
+The way you integrate your own security modules into Fileshare has changed. page 30 Also, the FILEMAXSIZE setting is different for Visual COBOL and for Net Express page 30

-Java and COBOL on

-The cobsje script is not available in Visual COBOL for Eclipse on UNIX.
+Java and COBOL on The cobs je script is not available in Visual COBOL for Eclipse on UNIX.
 Visual COBOL uses the COBOL run-time system to load JVM based on LIBPATH,

-LD LIBRARY PATH, JAVA HOME etc...
+LD_LIBRARY_PATH, JAVA_HOME etc...

-Test Coverage on
+Test Coverage on page 30

 Test Coverage replaces GNT Analyzer, which was available in Server Express.
-Code coverage for native COBOL applications available from within the IDE in

-Visual COBOL integrates the Test Coverage functionality.
+Code coverage for native COBOL applications available from within the IDE in Visual COBOL integrates the Test Coverage functionality.